CWC Addict

 As the cases, dials and movements were all interchangeable, many of them became swapped around during MoD servicing, so it is not uncommon to find mismatched watches.
 In addition, serial numbers ran consecutively between brands, which makes tracing batches, serials numbers and dial types a somewhat inexact science!
 Everything below is my current best estimate, but always happy to hear alternative views.

-CWC produced around 3,600 of these watches in batches as listed below (I have written the NSNs as they are stamped on the case back).
+CWC produced over 3,700 of these watches in batches as listed below (I have written the NSNs as they are stamped on the case back).

 1973: 0552/924-3306 in the 28xx to 36xx serial number range